MLB suspends A-Rod, 12 others linked to Biogenesis

 The New York Yankees third baseman was suspended through the entire 2014 season for multiple violations of baseball's Joint Drug Prevention and Treatment Program, while 12 others received 50-game bans for their connection to the now-closed South Florida anti-aging clinic accused of supplying performance-enhancing substances.

-Rodriguez, the highest-profile player to be suspended, was also the lone one to appeal the ruling, meaning the three-time American League MVP is expected to make his season debut when New York opens a three-game set against the White Sox in Chicago Monday night.
+Rodriguez's penalty was officially termed to be for 211 games and will become effective on Thursday.
+The three-time American League MVP has appealed the ruling, however, enabling him to make his season debut when New York opens a three-game set against the White Sox in Chicago Monday night.

-By appealing, the 38-year-old Yankees star is eligible to play until his case is heard by arbitrator Fredric Horowitz, which would take place within the next three weeks.
+By appealing, the 38-year-old Yankees star is eligible to play until his case is heard by arbitrator Fredric Horowitz, though a final decision could conceivably not come until after the World Series.

 Rangers slugger Nelson Cruz, Detroit Tigers shortstop Jhonny Peralta, San Diego Padres shortstop Everth Cabrera and pitcher Fautino De Los Santos, Yankees catcher Francisco Cervelli and outfielder Fernando Martinez, Philadelphia Phillies reliever Antonio Bastardo, Seattle Mariners catcher Jesus Montero, Houston Astros pitcher Sergio Escalona, New York Mets utility man Jordany Valdespin and outfielder Cesar Puello and free-agent pitcher Jordan Norberto each accepted their 50-game suspensions and will begin serving them immediately.